 During fiscal 2022, we entered into four equity investments as part of the Dealer Accelerator Program.
-The equity investments made were in Sea Bright Solar, Inc. of \$2.0 million for an equity interest of 20.0%, Freedom Solar Holdings, LLC, of \$9.4 million for an equity interest of 4.5%, EmPower CES, LLC of \$6.0 million for an equity interest of 20.0% and Renova Energy Corp. of \$8.5 million for an equity interest of 10.6%.
+The equity investments made were in Sea Bright Solar, Inc for an equity interest of 20.0%, Freedom Solar Holdings, LLC, for an equity interest of 4.5%, EmPower CES, LLC for an equity interest of 20.0% and Renova Energy Corp. for an equity interest of 10.6%.

+In April 2023, as part of the Dealer Accelerator Program, we entered into an equity investment with LTL LED, LLC, d/b/a Wolf River Electric LLC ("Wolf River").
+The investment included a cash payment for an equity interest of 16.7%.

 All of these equity investments were accounted for as equity method investments without readily determinable fair value in accordance with the guidance in ASC 323, Investments - Equity Method and Joint Ventures, given the material intra-entity transactions that exist under our exclusive supplier agreements as a result of our investments.
-We recognize our earnings from our equity method investments in the fiscal quarter after the corresponding earnings are recognized by the investee, and recorded earnings from equity method investments of \$0.2 million during the three months ended April 2, 2023, as compared to no earnings or losses from equity method investments during the three months ended April 2, 2023, we received a dividend from one of our investees in the amount of \$0.5 million.
+We recognize our earnings from our equity method investments in the fiscal quarter after the corresponding earnings are recognized by the investee, and recorded earnings from equity method investments of \$0.2 million and \$0.4 million during the three and six months ended July 2, 2023, as compared to insignificant losses from equity method investments during the three and six months ended July 3, 2022.
+In addition, during the three and six months ended July 2, 2023, we received a dividend from one of our investees in the amount of \$0.2 million and \$0.7 million